-a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and b) disclose, for each reporting period, whether a performance evaluation was undertaken in accordance with that process, during or in respect of that reporting period.
+- have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose, for each reporting period, whether a performance evaluation was undertaken in accordance with that process, during or in respect of that reporting period.

-Each independent director must complete an annual performance evaluation.
-This is collated and summarised by the company secretary or otherwise by an indepedent facilitator.
-The Chair then distributes the summarised and anonymous results to all the directors for discussion.
-The Board performance evaluation process has been undertaken for the reporting peirod.
+Even though this Recommendation does not apply to the REIT, the Board considers it good governance and therefore each Non-Executive Director must complete an annual performance evaluation.
+This is collated and summarised by the company secretary.
+The Chair then distributes the summarised and anonymous results to all the Directors for discussion.
+This performance evaluation process was undertaken during the year.